2026/27 AMCAS Application Guide (With Screenshots)

 • Schedule your Casper or AAMC PREview exam if required by your chosen school(s).

-• Submit your application after filling out the remaining AMCAS sections.
+• Submit your application after filling out the remaining AMCAS sections and reviewing the essay portions.

 • Download a completed copy of your primary application.

-Although you can spread your time across several months, filling out the AMCAS will take many hours.
-Pre-draft your personal statement and work/activities months in advance, and print out all your transcripts.
-That way, filling everything out will only take 2-6 hours.
+Pre-draft your personal statement and work/activities descriptions months in advance, and print out all your transcripts.
+That way, filling everything out will take 2-6 hours, and you can apply early in the cycle to increase your odds of an interview invite.

 There are 9 AMCAS application sections: